ytliu74/obsidian-pseudocode/README.md

 2. Download `main.js`, `manifest.json` and `styles.css` from the [releases page](https://github.com/yaotian-liu/obsidian-pseudocode/releases/latest), to the folder you just created in step 1.
 3. Open your Obsidian, and enable the plugin in "Community Plugins" setting page.
 4. Enjoy.

-### Install from the Community Plugins in Obsidian.

-Pending...
-You can check the [PR](https://github.com/obsidianmd/obsidian-releases/pull/1756).

 <!-- ## Known Issues -->